sbunrg/Astoria/README.md

 It may happen from time-to-time, that the details described in the paper will be out-of-date with the current client.
-We will make effort to prevent this from happening too often.
+We will make the effort to prevent this from happening too often.

 ## Disclaimer